TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 9/John 9.29.md

 ---

-We know that God hath spoken unto Moses: but as for this man, we know not whence he is.
+We know that God has spoken to Moses.
+But as for this man, we don't know where he comes from."